daltonamitchell/hooked-on-vue/presentation.md

 - Speed up development
 - Works with build tools such as Babel and preprocessors

-^ We can now write HTML & CSS locally scoped to our component which is really helpful for moving quickly and designing our app features as we build them
+^ - We can now write HTML & CSS locally scoped to our component which is really helpful for moving quickly and designing our app features as we build them
-^ We can have all the power of Babel, SASS, Pug or anything else that makes us more productive
+- We can have all the power of Babel, SASS, Pug or anything else that makes us more productive
+- We can spend time thinking about our app.
+- "What components do I need?" vs "where should I put this?"

 ---